 Win had decided to retire at the end of March 2020 and this now well-established centre was then to have been taken on by husband and wife team, Suzanne Perry and John Reading who intended to continue to source works that fit into this bracket.
 Along came the pandemic when the Gallery had to close on 19th March..................

 Following the deferral of the sale of the Gallery, its gradual re-opening alongside Corncraft Tea Room, proved to be more successful quicker than anticipated and it is now open again building on Win's vision, this time with the extended opening hours ofTuesdays to Sundays, 10.30 to 16.30.

 From October, Sue and John took over the reigns, with a busy first month which included the neighbouring monthly Saturday Vintage market.
 These extended hours are accompanied by a refresh of exhibits, as well as the introduction of some new artists.
 Win will continue to assist for one day a week and Mary, a founding member of staff, has asked to stay with the Gallery, working two days each week.
-In early 2021, the Exhibiting area will be extended and work has already in hand.

 Boxing Day saw the start of the third national lockdown.
-Whist disappointing, it has given us the opportunity to concentrate our efforts on the expanded area, which is now almost ready and complements our rearranged existing space.
-Some new artists are keen to join our existing supporters, many of whom will be exhibiting new works for when we open again.
+Whist disappointing, it has given us the opportunity to concentrate our efforts on the expanded area, which is now ready and complements our rearranged original space.
+Some new artists are keen to join our existing supporters, many of whom will be exhibiting new works when we open again.
 We hope you will find Brett Gallery inviting to come along and browse out here in rural Suffolk, as safely as possible.